Sydney-Informatics-Hub/RNASeq-DE/README.md

 #### Mapping trimmed reads to prepared reference

-This step will map trimmed FASTQ files to a prepared reference genome using STAR
+This step will map trimmed FASTQ files to a prepared reference genome using STAR.

 * Required inputs: `cohort.config`, `../<dataset>_trimmed` containing trimmed FASTQ files
     * "SAMPLEID" is used locate trimmed FASTQ in `../<dataset>_trimmed` and name output files
-    * "PLATFORM", "SEQUENCING_CENTRE" from `<cohort>.config`, and flowcell and lane from FASTQ sequence identifiers are used in BAM read group headers.
+    * "PLATFORM", "SEQUENCING_CENTRE" from `.config`, and flowcell and lane from FASTQ sequence identifiers are used in BAM read group headers.
     * "RUN_TYPE_SINGLE_PAIRED" is used to indicate whether to map as single or paired reads
 * Outputs: Directory and output files prefixed `../<dataset>_STAR/${sampleid}_${lane}_`

-To map all trimmed reads for to references specified in your `<cohort>.config` file, prepare inputs for parallel processing by:
+To map all trimmed reads for to references specified in `cohort.config` file, prepare inputs for parallel processing by:

 ```
 sh star_align_trimmed_make_input.sh cohort.config
 ```

-`star_align_run_parallel.pbs` run task scripts `star_align_paired_with_unmapped.sh` and/or `star_align_single_with_unmapped.sh` by default and:
+`star_align_run_parallel.pbs` run task scripts `star_align_paired.sh` and/or `star_align_single.sh` and by default:
   * Will output coordinate sorted BAMs
   * Will output unmapped reads in FASTQ format (as pairs, if run type was paired)